Ck1998/SecurusAudire/README.md

 # SecurusAudire

-This repo is for linux auditing for windows auditing see branch dev_windows
+This repo is for linux auditing for windows auditing see branch windows_dev

 to execute -
 1. pip install -r requirements.txt